 Manuscripts must be double-spaced with 12-point type and 1 inch margins including extracts, notes, and references, and formatted for letter-size (8.5 x 11 in.) paper if possible.

 Style: Notes should be as few as possible and appear at the end of the text.

-Use parenthetical in-text citation, and author-date formatting for references per section 15 of the Chicago Manual of Style, 16th edition (Chicago: University of Chicago Press, 2010).
+Use parenthetical in-text citation, and author-date formatting for references per section 15 of the Chicago Manual of Style, 17th edition (Chicago: University of Chicago Press, 2017).